webqit/observer/README.md

 **[Motivation](#motivation) • [Overview](#an-overview) • [Polyfill](#the-polyfill) • [Design Discussion](#design-discussion) • [Getting Involved](#getting-involved) • [License](#license)**

 Observe and intercept operations on arbitrary JavaScript objects and arrays using a utility-first, general-purpose reactivity API!
-This API re-explores the unique design of the [`Object.observe()`](https://web.dev/es7-observe/) API and extends it with the best of JavaScript's other [reflection](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect) and interception APIs - *Proxies*, *accessors* - to support any kind of reactive programming model!
+This API re-explores the unique design of the [`Object.observe()`](https://web.dev/es7-observe/) API and takes a stab at what could be **a unifying API** over *related but disparate* things like `Object.observe()`, [Reflect](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect) APIs, and the "traps" API (proxy traps)!

 Observer API is an upcoming proposal!